lawnjelly/Misc/Optimization/gpu/gpu.md

 In general you should design your game for the lowest common denominator, then add optional enhancements for more powerful platforms.

 ## Mobile / Tile renderers
+In particular GPUs on mobile devices can work in dramatically different ways to GPUs on desktop.
+Most mobiles use tile renderers.
+They split up the screen into regular sized tiles.
+This enables them to fit the entire tile into super fast cache memory, and reduce the reads and writes to main memory.

+There are some downsides though, it can make certain techniques much more complicated and expensive to perform.
+Tiles that rely on the results of rendering in different tiles can be very slow, or tiles that rely on the results of earlier operations being preserved.
+Be very careful to test shaders, viewport textures and post processing, in regards to their effects on performance.